 The Pre-Professional Advising Office offers a personal statement workshop during spring semesters.
 While this intensive workshop is typically capped at 40 students, you can find all of the information presented here.

-What should I start writing?
+When should I start writing?

 You need to begin working on your personal statement early in the spring semester prior to application.
 Remember that the people who are helping you with your statement will need time to review it and you will need time to work through multiple drafts.
 In addition, some of your letter writers will want to see a copy of your personal statement before they write your letter, so you should strive to have a competent draft on hand by January or February.